-Whether your building is new or old, moisture will always find its path of least resistance.
-And within 24 to 48 hours of water damage, mold will form.
-Some of these moisture pathways include:
+Whether your structure is new or decades old, moisture will find a way in—and within 24 to 48 hours of exposure, mold will begin to grow.

 - The building site not allowing for proper drainage